kataras/iris/README.md

 Installation
 ------------
- The only requirement is Go 1.6
+The only requirement is the [Go Programming Language](https://golang.org/dl), at least v1.6

 `$ go get -u github.com/kataras/iris/iris`